Cereus jamacaru: Subspecies

+Distribution

+It is endemic to the Brazilian states of Alagoas, Bahia, Ceará, Goiás, Maranhão, Minas Gerais, Paraíba, Pernambuco, Piauí and Rio Grande do Norte.
+It is a very common species in the semi-arid caatinga habitats.
+Many birds feed on the fruit, like the white-naped jay, "gralha-cancã" and the Caatinga parakeet "periquito-da-caatinga."

+Uses

 A thorn-less kind is used for animal feed.
-The most common kind is highly thorny but is also used for animal feed, after burning or cutting off the thorns.
+The most common kind is very thorny but is also used for animal feed, after burning or cutting off the thorns.
 Mandacaru is highly drought-resistant.